solidjs/solid-testing-library/README.md

 Solid.js reactive changes are pretty instantaneous, so there is rarely need to use `waitFor(…)`, `await findByRole(…)` and other asynchronous queries to test the rendered result, except for transitions, suspense, resources and router navigation.

-⚠️ In extension of the original API, the render function of this testing library supports convenient `location` and `routeDataFunc` options that will set up a router with memory integration pointing at a certain path if `location` is given and primed with the `routeDataFunc` as data.
+⚠️ In extension of the original API, the render function of this testing library supports a convenient `location` option that will set up an in-memory router pointing at the specified location.
 Since this setup is not instantaneous, you need to first use asynchronous queries (`findBy`) after employing it:

 ```tsx
 it('uses params', async () => {